frkl/whattomine/README.md

 ./wallet/run_wallet.sh
 ```

 Quite a few coins use new bitcoin code and have dropped support for getwork which ccminer uses for solo-mining.
-I have developed patches that add getwork back to the code for some of the coins.
-I have successfully mined blocks for GRS and SIB.
-But some others like VTC, MONA, LBC and DGB are still being tested.
+I have developed patches that add getwork back to some of those coins.
+I have successfully mined blocks for MAC, GRS, SIB, BSD and DGB.
+But some others like VTC, MONA, LBC and are still being tested.

 ## Install miners